How much is The Mona Lisa Worth?

 What Makes The Mona Lisa Priceless?

 Leonardo Da Vinci started the painting in 1503.
 It’s said that he was still adjusting it until 1507!
+You can read more about the man here: Artist Spotlight - Leonardo Da Vinci.

 Being an oil painting, you can instantly see its rich and vivid nature.
 This has sparked numerous arguments over time as the expression of La Joconde is still debated.